Cannabis News

 |

+Lawmakers Propose Revamping Maryland MMJ Panel Posted by on January 27, 2017 at 19:14:14 PT By Pamela Wood, The Baltimore Sun Source: Baltimore Sun Maryland -- State lawmakers are pushing to revamp the Maryland's medical cannabis commission and award additional licenses to prospective growers, processors and dispensaries in hopes of getting more minority-owned businesses involved in the fledgling industry.

+Two bills backed by the Legislative Black Caucus of Maryland would make major changes to the state's cannabis program, including adding seven new licenses for growers, seven for processors and 25 for dispensaries.
+Read More...
+Marijuana and Gender Equity Posted by on January 26, 2017 at 15:36:57 PT By Lonnie Shekhtman Source: Christian Science Monitor USA -- Of all the industries that attract American women to their senior ranks, the marijuana business may not immediately spring to mind as a likely magnet.

+But women fill 36 percent of executive positions in US companies that grow, test, sell, and market pot products in this ballooning, multi-billion-dollar industry.
+It spawned by the legalization of the plant for medical or recreational purposes in 26 states plus the District of Columbia (including recently passed ballot measures).
+Read More...
 NY Want To Know More About Canada's MJ Industry Posted by on January 25, 2017 at 07:10:28 PT By Debra Borchardt Source: Forbes USA -- Americans continue to watch Canada's approach to legalizing marijuana with great interest.
 Even in New York where only medical marijuana is legal in a very restrictive program, many people turned out to hear Michael Gorenstein, Chief Executive Officer of Canada's Cronos Group speak.

 High NY is a cannabis community group that invited the company to speak to an audience that peppered the CEO with questions.
 Cronos Group, formerly known as PharmaCann Capital Corp. just received its second Health Canada license to sell medical marijuana for its wholly owned subsidiary In The Zone Produce.
 The company's flagship licensed producer is Peace Naturals Project and together the two cover 125 acres of agricultural land and are licensed to produce 2,600 kg of cannabis on an annual basis.
 Read More...
 Marijuana Group Passes Out Free Joints Posted by on January 20, 2017 at 09:15:10 PT By Jonah Engel Bromwich Source: New York Times Washington, D.C. -- Don’t be surprised if, shortly after Donald J. Trump begins his inaugural address on Friday, tiny streams of smoke begin to rise from the crowd.
 A marijuana advocacy group said it was giving away approximately 8,000 free joints on Friday.
 Early in the morning, hundreds were lined up in Dupont Circle in northwest Washington, where the cigarettes were being handed out.